 5 Year Old with Behavior Problems in Kindergarten

-Well the first three days of kindergarten were a bust.
-Not wanting to listen, arguing "that's not how my sister's class does it," refusing to participate all took place on day one.
-Second day he was sent to timeout for not listening and talking to the kids during circle time and "the circle turned into a oval" says the boy.
+First three days of kindergarten: Not wanting to listen, arguing "that's not how my sister's class does it," refusing to participate all took place on day one.
+Second day he was sent to timeout for not listening and talking to the kids during circle time.
 Then yesterday became angry at another child and threw their toy across the room.

-Now all of this is going on and you and I both know he's been ornery lately, but he is also the only child with allergies and the class is having to adapt things because of him.
+I know he's been ornery lately, but he is also the only child with allergies and the class is having to adapt things because of him.
 Honestly when I met the teacher, she seemed inconvenienced over this fact.
 He is placed at a table away from the students at lunch time for his protection which I appreciate since pb&j are a major staple in elementary school, but as of yesterday NO ONE sat with him at lunch.
 This has me heartbroken and I have to wonder if all of this is just too much for his almost 5 year old brain to process.

 I'm afraid that w/ his behavioral issues he will become the teacher's target.
-As it stands she has sent home a paper they did in class withe a red circle on it that says "Follow directions!" (exclamation point) I looked over the paper and he did follow the instructions.
+As it stands she has sent home a paper they did in class with a red circle on it that says "Follow directions!" (exclamation point) I looked over the paper and he DID follow the instructions.
 However along the side she wrote that they were doing this paper together and he rushed and did it all at once.
+So he completed the assignment with no mistakes but she is upset because he got excited and completed it without waiting to do it with the class.
 O.K.
 I get that kind of thing is about working together, but really?
-Are we nitpicking about this?
-If he completed the assignment with no mistakes albeit early is this really an issue?
-Or am I over exaggerating?

 What are some good ideas for establishing rules for him?
 We are pretty laid back here and anything short of hurting another person I just deal with.
-Like preschool papers we never really cared about HOW he did them, just as long as he got the answers right.
+For instance, with preschool papers we never really cared about HOW he did them, just as long as he got the answers right.
 I'm not into "process for the sake of process." and I fear that it may stifle him.
-So, off to conference I go.
 We have discussed everything except the TO with him since we felt he was already disciplined at school, no need to rehash it at home.
 The first day we just discussed expectations for behavior and I escorted him in to apologize the next day so the teacher knew we weren't ignoring the issues.
 And yesterday with the throwing we talked long and hard about how we behave when we are angry.
 I hope eventually it sinks in, but I'm terrified now my kid will be labeled the "bad" kid or the bully.